 - If your employer is offering vaccinations, that’s likely your quickest path to getting a shot.
 If you have a primary care physician, check with them, too.
 Some doctors’ offices are sending updates to their patients as new groups become eligible, or more vaccine doses become available.

 When will I realistically get vaccinated?

 The answer to this is changing by the day, because it’s not clear who’s next in line.
-California is currently vaccinating health care workers, long-term care residents, and residents 65 and older.
+Beginning April 1, California is vaccinating:

 Appointments and eligibility by county

 Generally, county portals have the most locations and the most appointments.
-If they’re all booked, or if you live in a county where there is no public portal (see below), it’s also worth giving individual pharmacies a try, like Ralph’s, Rite Aid, Albertsons, CVS or Walgreens.
+If they’re all booked, or if you live in a county where there is no public portal (see below), it’s also worth giving individual pharmacies a try, like Ralph’s, Rite Aid, Albertsons, or CVS.

 LOS ANGELES COUNTY (excluding Pasadena and Long Beach)

 Who’s eligible: LA County is now following state guidelines for vaccine eligibility.

 How to get an appointment: LA County is using the state’s appointment site.
 You can also call (833) 540-0473 if you can’t sign up online.